 Most of these majestic mammals exist in sub-Saharan Africa with a small group inhabiting Iran.

-They are faced with a troubling array of threats to their kind and conservation specialists view the current circumstance as critical.
+They now face a troubling array of threats to their kind, and conservation specialists view the current circumstance as critical.
 The key problems are:

 Cheetahs have lost 91% of their historic range.
 These animals need space to run and hunt.
-They need open plains.
+They need open spaces, like the plains of Africa.
 Unfortunately, open plains are being replaced by agriculture.

 10. How You Can Help the Cheetah

 This is not the end of the cheetah story.

 There are many passionate organizations doing everything they can to preserve the lives and legacies of these proud and prestigious creatures, like the cheetah conservation fund.

 Are we really prepared to sit back and watch as the cheetah gets forced into an avoidable extinction?